BartugKaan/UIKitApps/README.md

 <h1 align=center>UIKit Projects</h1>
 This repository has been created for the purpose of learning UIKit and the Swift programming language, and keeping track of the applications I develop.
-I am following Atıl Samancıoğlu's Udemy course on this path, and trying to add new functionalities on top of the projects he provides.
+I am started this path with Atıl Samancıoğlu's Udemy course, but nowadays I'm following Angela Yu's 'IOS & Swift - The Complete IOS App Development Bootcamp' course in Udemy.
+Meanwhile, I'm trying to add new functionalities on top of the projects she provides.

 ## Progress